-If you have a SBA 7(a) loan, 504 loan or a microloan, the SBA will pay the principal, interest, and any associated fees that are owed on the covered loans for a six-month period starting on the next payment due.
-If your loan is already on deferment you will receive six months of payments beginning with the first payment after your deferral period ends.
+If you have a SBA Microloan, 7(a) Community Advantage loan, or a 7 (a) or 504 loan in a hard hit sector, the SBA will pay the principal, interest, and any associated fees that are owed on the covered loans for an eleven-month period starting on the next payment due. (capped at \$9,000 per borrower per month.)